^

 Treatment of acute bronchiolitis

-Treatment of acute bronchiolitis is supportive, most of the children can be treated at home, providing them with comfortable conditions and adequate hydration.
-Indications for hospitalization include increased respiratory failure, severity of the disease (cyanosis, weakness, lethargy), history of apnea and the presence of atelectasis on the radiograph.
-Children with background conditions, such as heart disease, immunodeficiency, bronchopulmonary dysplasia, which increase the course of the disease and the risk of complications, should also be considered as candidates for hospitalization.
-In hospitalized children, 30-40% of O is given by an oxygen tent or mask.
-This is usually sufficient to maintain oxygen saturation of more than 90%.
-Intubation of the trachea is indicated in severe repeated apnea, hypoxemia that does not respond to the use of oxygen, or delayed CO2, or if the child can not remove the secret from the bronchi.
+Treatment of acute bronchiolitis is supportive; most children can be treated at home with comfort and adequate hydration.
+Indications for hospitalization include increasing respiratory distress, severity of illness (cyanosis, weakness, lethargy), history of apnea, and presence of atelectasis on chest radiograph.
+Children with underlying conditions such as cardiac disease, immunodeficiency, or bronchopulmonary dysplasia that increase the severity of illness and the risk of complications should also be considered for hospitalization.
+In hospitalized children, 30-40% O is given by tent or mask.
+This is usually sufficient to maintain oxygen saturation greater than 90%.
+Tracheal intubation is indicated for severe recurrent apneas, hypoxemia unresponsive to oxygen, or CO2 retention, or if the child is unable to clear secretions from the bronchi.

-Hydration should be maintained by frequent small portions of drinking.
-Children in a more serious condition are shown with infusion therapy, the level of hydration should be assessed by controlling diuresis and specific gravity of urine, as well as blood electrolytes.
+Hydration should be maintained by frequent small fluids.
+Infusion therapy is indicated for children in more severe condition, the level of hydration should be assessed by monitoring urine output and specific gravity, as well as blood electrolytes.

-There is evidence that the systemic administration of glucocorticoids can be effective at their early administration or in patients with diseases that are sensitive to glucocorticoid therapy (bronchopulmonary dysplasia, bronchial asthma), but for most hospitalized children the effect is not proven.
+There is evidence that systemic administration of glucocorticoids may be effective when administered early or in patients with diseases sensitive to glucocorticoid therapy (bronchopulmonary dysplasia, bronchial asthma), but for most hospitalized children the effect has not been proven.

-Prescribing antibiotics should be avoided, except when a secondary bacterial infection joins (a rare complication).
-Bronchodilators are not always equally effective, but a significant proportion of children experience a short-term improvement.
-This is especially true for children who have already had a wheezing breath in their history.
-The length of stay in the hospital is most likely not reduced.
+Antibiotics should be avoided unless secondary bacterial infection (a rare complication) occurs.
+Bronchodilators are not always equally effective, but a significant proportion of children experience short-term improvement.
+This is especially true for children with a history of wheezing.
+Hospital stays are unlikely to be shortened.

-Ribavirin, an antiviral drug with in vitro activity against RSV, influenza and measles virus is not effective in the clinic and is no longer recommended for use; It is also potentially toxic to hospital staff.
-There have been attempts to use anti-RSV immunoglobulin, but it is not reliably effective.
+Ribavirin, an antiviral drug with in vitro activity against RSV, influenza, and measles viruses, is not effective in the clinic and is no longer recommended for use; it is also potentially toxic to hospital staff.
+Anti-RSV immunoglobulin has been tried, but is not reliably effective.

 How to prevent acute bronchiolitis in children?

 Prevention of respiratory syncytial infection is carried out by passive immunoprophylaxis with monoclonal antibodies to RSV (palivizumab).
-This reduces the frequency of hospitalizations, but this is an expensive method, and it is shown to children from the high-risk group.
+This reduces the frequency of hospitalizations, but this is an expensive method and is indicated for children from the high-risk group.

-What prognosis does acute bronchiolitis have in children?
+What is the prognosis for acute bronchiolitis in children?

-Acute bronchiolitis in children has a favorable prognosis; most of the children recover after 3-5 days without consequences, lethality less than 1% with adequate medical care.
-Children who have had bronchiolitis in early childhood are expected to have a higher incidence of bronchial asthma, but this relationship is controversial.
+Acute bronchiolitis in children has a favorable prognosis; most children recover within 3-5 days without sequelae, the mortality rate is less than 1% with adequate medical care.
+Children who have had bronchiolitis in early childhood are expected to develop bronchial asthma, but this relationship is controversial.

 Использованная литература